alex-h-stone/spring-boot-microservice-reference/README.md

 #### Dynamic port allocation and discovery for local development

-To improve developer efficiency, when running the microservice and associated dependencies like WireMock and Embedded MongoDB locally, all port numbers are assigned dynamically and subsequently used as needed via the `DynamicApplicationPropertiesRepository`.
+To improve developer efficiency, when running the microservice and associated dependencies like Wire Mock and Embedded MongoDB locally, all port numbers are assigned dynamically and subsequently discovered when needed via the `DynamicApplicationPropertiesRepository`.

-This includes running the `api-test` and `load-test` against a local instance of the microservice.
+For example, when you start the `EmbeddedWireMock` the port number which it is listening on persisted so that when you start the microservice (with the `local` profile) it will be automatically configured to use the correct Wire Mock port.

+Port allocation and discovery includes:
+- Embedded Wire Mock `./gradlew startEmbeddedWireMock`
+- Embedded MongoDB `./gradlew startEmbeddedMongoDB`
+- Pet Store microservice `./gradlew bootRun --args='--spring.profiles.active=local'`
+- API Tests `./gradlew :api-test:run`
+- Load Tests `./gradlew :load-test:run`

 ---